hoijui/oho/README.txt

 wfLoadExtension( 'ConfirmEdit' );
 3-Enable the CAPTCHA type which should be used 4-Configure as needed
-5-Yes Done – Navigate to Special:Version on your wiki to verify that the extension is successfully installed.
+5-Yes Done â€“ Navigate to Special:Version on your wiki to verify that the extension is successfully installed.

 	8-ContactPage
 1-Download(https://www.mediawiki.org/wiki/Special:ExtensionDistributor/ContactPage) and place the file(s) in a directory called ContactPage in your extensions/ folder.